Skip to main content

 The Environment YAML

-If you know how to write Torque blueprints, you can write Environment as Code (EaC) YAML files.
+Environment as Code (EaC) allows you to define and manage Torque environments using YAML files.
+If you know how to write Torque blueprints, you can write EaC YAML files.
 The structure of an EaC YAML file is similar to a blueprint, with the addition of an 'environment' section that defines the properties of the specific environment instance.

 Environment YAML files must be placed under the 'environments' directory in the repository.
 Torque periodically scans this directory for environment YAML files and stores them internally.